mflova/mflova-coding-guidelines/python/testing/testing_procedure.md

         return pyramid_request
 ```

+You can always override a fixture from a greater scope to a smaller scope.
+Scopes are
+the following: `conftest.py`> `tets_.py` > `Class TestX`.
+This means that a fixture
+defined in `conftest.py`can be overridden either at a `test_.py` file or inside a class
+of this file.

+Why overriding?
+Examples found:

+- To define specific attributes or variables that might be needed for a given group of
+  tests.
+- To mock or disable any method of an instance class created by a global fixture.
+This
+  method can be interested to have disabled it to avoid further configuration in case
+  it is being tested somewhere else.

 ## Yields

 This can be used to set up a fixture, modify in a test, and execute a teardown